-Ulla Karttunen is an internationally acclaimed contemporary artist, who has focused on digital images, installations and socially critical projects.
-Her art has been seen recently in eg. Miami, Rome, New York, Paris, London, Los Angeles, Florence, and Berlin.
+Ulla Karttunen is a multidisciplinary art pioneer and internationally acclaimed contemporary artist.
+She has focused on digital images, installations and socially critical projects.
+Her art has been seen recently in eg. London, Rome, Los Angeles, Rio de Janeiro, Zürich, Miami, Basel, Aveiro, New York, Paris, Florence, Algiers, Bologna, Ljubljana, Leipzig and Berlin.

 Karttunen is a transdisciplinary avantgarde artist, or a philosopher-artist, who has combined visual and conceptual experiments, pushed boundaries of art by showing it in everyday environments (like in a gallery founded in her bedroom in Paris), or used banal, antiheroic materials like toilet paper, media junk, ketchup or nail polish in her art.
 Her action aims to question power relations in art and reality, and she has eg. participated in social debates concerning violence against women and pornification of society.

 Karttunen’s digital collages have been described as extremely skillful and impressive, called in critiques as ”horrifyingly beautiful”.
 These digital paintings seem to enflesh mysterious atmosphere and carry symbolistic, surreal and poetic references, but they can also be interpreted as contemporary versions of socially engaged art, treating themes around market-based values, equality, gender, censorship, or blind spots of society.
 Karttunen has also lectured from these subjects in various international conferences, recentely in eg. Athens, Seoul, Prague, Yokohama, Vienna, and Beijing, and published approximately 200 essays on philosophical questions in art and society.
 The articles are mostly in Finnish, but also in English, Swedish, German, French, Italian, Polish and Slovenian.